haruki-sugarsun/hacky-helper-crx/IMPROVEMENT_PLAN.md

 5. Test performance with various content sizes
 6. Compare results with the previous implementation to ensure consistency

+# Improvement Plan: Refactor LLM Service Architecture (Completed)

+## Current Issue

+The LLM service implementation had several TODOs and areas for improvement:

+1. Uncertainty about the need for the BaseLLMService class
+2. Reusing the same model for both text generation and embeddings in OllamaLLMService
+3. Lack of a common entrypoint method for handling timing and error logic
+4. Duplicate code across different LLM service implementations

+## Implemented Solution

+Refactored the LLM service architecture to improve code organization and maintainability:

+1. **Template Method Pattern**: Implemented the Template Method pattern in BaseLLMService to handle common logic like timing and error handling
+2. **Dedicated Embeddings Model**: Added support for a dedicated embeddings model in OllamaLLMService
+3. **Improved Error Handling**: Added fallback mechanisms for embeddings generation with appropriate dimensionality
+4. **Configuration Updates**: Added new configuration options for the Ollama embeddings model

+## Benefits

+1. **Reduced Code Duplication**: Common logic is now handled in the base class
+2. **Better Error Handling**: Consistent error handling across all LLM services
+3. **Improved Embeddings Quality**: Using dedicated models for embeddings should improve quality
+4. **More Maintainable Code**: Clearer separation of concerns and better organization
+5. **Easier to Add New LLM Services**: The base class provides a clear template for new implementations

 # Improvement Plan: Complete OpenAI LLM Service Implementation (Completed)

 [Previous implementation plan for OpenAI LLM Service - completed]